decompil3d/lovelace-hourly-weather/README.md

 - `barb-and-direction` Show wind direction as a wind barb arrow and also show textual direction
 - `barb-and-speed` Show wind direction as a wind barb arrow and also show speed
 - `barb-speed-and-direction` Show wind direction as a wind barb arrow and also show speed and textual direction

-> Note: If your weather entity uses cardinal directions (e.g. 'N', 'SW', etc.) rather than numeric degrees for
-> `wind_bearing`, the `barb` option is not supported and will result in an error.

 ### Date Options